 But the ring network topology does not need a central server to manage connectivity between the nodes, which facilitates an orderly network operations.

-This can also be at a disadvantages because failure of a single workstation can render the entire network inoperable, and changes or moves of workstation can also have a bad impact on the operations of the network.
+This can also be at a disadvantage because the failure of a single workstation can render the entire network inoperable, and changes or moves of the workstation can also have a bad impact on the operations of the network.

 Cable damage can also lead the whole network to break down, and the more devices that participate in the data transmission in this kind of network topology the slower the network response time would be, this is similar to the Bus network topology.